Difference Between CAPM vs PMP Certification Exams

 - Project management education not needed

-- Secondary diploma or global equivalent degree is mandatory
+- A secondary diploma or global equivalent degree is mandatory

-- Re-examination is required every 5 years to be constantly updated of the changes in the project management world
+- Re-examination is required every 5 years to be constantly updated on the changes in the project management world

 - Members of the PMI will pay $225 for the test, while non-members will have to pay $300

 - PMI memberships cost $32 for students, but as an individual, you pay $139